AVSLab/basilisk/src/simulation/onboardDataHandling/spaceToGroundTransmitter/spaceToGroundTransmitter.rst

 Executive Summary
 -----------------
 This module provides a model of access-dependent data downlink from a simple transmitter at a fixed baud rate.
-Specifically, the transmitter reads a :ref:`DataStorageStatusSimMsg` from the storage unit it is subscribed to, searches for the data buffer with the maximum amount of data, and downlinks a packet of data at a fixed baud rate.
-The transmitter writes out a :ref:`DataNodeUsageSimMsg` describing the data name and baud rate of the data it wants to downlink.
+Specifically, the transmitter reads a :ref:`DataStorageStatusMsgPayload` from the storage unit it is subscribed to, searches for the data buffer with the maximum amount of data, and downlinks a packet of data at a fixed baud rate.
+The transmitter writes out a :ref:`DataNodeUsageMsgPayload` describing the data name and baud rate of the data it wants to downlink.

 In comparison to :ref:`SimpleTransmitter`, downlink is only enabled when a :ref:`AccessSimMsg` indicates that the spacecraft for which the transmitter is associated has access to an object that can provide it (such as a :ref:`GroundLocation`.)